As a sole trader or small business owner, there’s a lot to keep up with when it comes to your tax bill.

-At takepayments, we decided to make this all a tad easier.
-We’ve built a quick and easy tax calculator designed for sole traders and small businesses in the UK to get a snapshot view of the tax they should be paying.
+At takepayments, we wanted to make this all a tad easier.
+We’ve built a quick and easy sole trader tax calculator designed for small businesses in the UK to get a snapshot view of the income tax they should be paying.

 All you need to do is throw in a few top-level details about your business (revenue, profit, etc.) and our handy calculator will give you an estimate of your tax and NI bill.
 It’ll even break it down into annual and monthly payments for you.

-The calculator uses data you provide to work out your business:
+The calculator uses data you provide to work out your business's:

 1. Annual profits